 Blocksync does for block devices what rsync does for files.
-Like rsync it only transfers changes, saving bandwidth, write operations and time, but like dd it works on files and block devices alike.
+Like rsync it only transfers changes, saving bandwidth, write operations and time, but like dd it works on both files and block devices.

 At work we ran into a problem with daily copying large binary backup images to an off-site backup server.
 The images were multiple terabytes each, with only small changes from day to day.
 Typically you would use rsync to only transfer changes but source and destination were block devices, so file based tools wouldn't work.
 The best we could do was dd over ssh to copy the entire image, on a daily basis.
 This is not particularly efficient and takes a quite lot of time, but it got the job done.
 Over time the dataset grew and one day copying the images took over 24 hours to complete.
 So we decided to look for a better solution.